Mauznemo/SmartMiata-Guide/docs/intro.md

 2. On the software side some experience with [**Unity**](https://unity.com/) and C# (SmartifyOS docs can be fond here **[docs.smartify-os.com](https://docs.smartify-os.com/)**)

 ### Hardware requirements
-1. If you want to use [SmartifyOS](https://smartify-os.com/) you need to use adn x86 computer (ARM support will hopefully be added later).
+1. If you want to use [SmartifyOS](https://smartify-os.com/) you need to use an x86 computer (ARM support will hopefully be added later).

 ## Need help or have an idea?